 A health care provider will test your child's blood for lead.
-The test is simple.
 To find out how much lead is in a child’s blood, a small amount of blood is taken from the child’s arm or finger.

 Taking blood from a child’s finger is called a finger-stick or a capillary test.
 You may be able to get the results that day.
 If your child’s lead level is considered high, you will be asked to follow up on the capillary test with a venous blood test, to confirm that the level is high.

-The other test in which blood is taken from an arm vein (venous blood test) involves drawing blood into a tube and sending it to a lab.
+The other test is where blood is taken from an arm vein (venous blood test).
+It involves drawing blood into a tube and sending it to a lab.
 There could be a wait-time of several days to receive the results back from the lab.

-If your child’s blood lead level is very high, your doctor will treat your child with medicine to lower the amount of lead in the blood.
-The use of the pharmaceutical drug chelation is reserved only for children that have an extremely high blood-lead level (generally at or above 43 µg/dL).
+If your child’s blood lead level is extremely high (generally at or above 43 µg/dL), your doctor will treat your child with medicine to lower the amount of lead in the blood.
+The use of the drug chelation therapy is reserved only for children that have an extremely high blood-lead level.
 The Centers for Disease Control (CDC) recommends drug chelation therapy should only be undertaken under careful medical supervision in a center capable of providing appropriate intensive care services.
 This procedure is not without risks.
 It is important to discuss these risks with your health care provider.

-If your child has received a blood lead test and the results exceed the Centers for Disease Control & Prevention "reference level" (5 micrograms per deciliter) your family is eligible to have a free visit from a Snohomish Health District staff member to look for potential sources of lead present in your home that may be contributing to your child's lead level.
+If your child has received a blood lead test and the results are at or exceed the Centers for Disease Control & Prevention "reference level" (3.5 micrograms per deciliter), your family is eligible to have a free phone consultation from a Snohomish County Health Department public health nurse to help identify potential sources of lead that may be contributing to your child's lead level.

-To further examine potential sources of lead in your house a thorough walk-through will be done.
-The walk-through occurs inside and outside the house.
-Key items that will be looked at include paint condition, surfaces and moisture barriers.
+If, after the phone call with the public health nurse, it is determined that a site investigation is needed, the site investigation will be scheduled with the Public Health Nurse, Environmental Health specialist, or both.
+To further examine potential sources of lead in your home, a thorough walk-through will be done.
+The walk-through occurs inside and outside the home.
+Key items that will be looked at are often determined by the phone investigation but could include paint condition, surfaces, dishes, cookware, spices, and toys.

-Health District staff will communicate the results with you and any actions that should be taken.
+Health Department staff will communicate the results with you and any actions that should be taken.

-Health District staff will follow-up with you and your child's healthcare provider to ensure that their blood lead level decreases to below 5µg/dL.
+The Public Health Nurse will follow-up with you and your child's healthcare provider until your child’s blood lead level decreases to below 3.5 µg/dL.